cloudmesh/technologies/chapters/tech/vsphere-and-vcloud.md

 In some cases, the structure of the cloud may be too complex to analyze, let alone adding or integrating new modules in it.
 With vSphere, people are able to support the new work requirements easily.
 Besides, security is also one feature of vSphere since it could protect your data from stealing, destroying or unexpected updating.
 In the hybrid cloud environment, vSphere could be a powerful tool to help you manage the applications in a secure way.
 New updates of vSphere including better support to machine learning and data visualization, faster feedback to the unexpected issues of the data.

->"The vSphere is the 'infrastructural' level of the VMWare virtualization platform.
-The vSphere is IT controlled layer of virtualization; IT carefully constructs the virtualization of networks, servers, and other network resources through a planned vSphere architecture" [@fa18-523-85-stack-vsphere].
+>"The vSphere is the infrastructural level of the VMWare virtualization platform.
+The vSphere is IT controlled layer of virtualization, IT carefully constructs the virtualization of networks, servers, and other network resources through a planned vSphere architecture" [@fa18-523-85-stack-vsphere].

 The vCloud layer is a higher level concept which enables the enterprise deploying a flowing supporting model.
 In most cases, vSphere is a stable module, to satisfy the security requirements of company systems, vCloud was designed to operate servers and networks in a quite short time period.